Graduate Program in Pharmacology and Toxicology

 Many of the graduate students participating in laboratory research are in other programs on campus.
 If you are a student in another MSU graduate program who is interested in pursuing research related to pharmacology and/or toxicology, you are encouraged to directly contact those Department faculty who are currently conducting research in your area of interest.

-Faculty of the Department of Pharmacology & Toxicology enthusiastically welcome inquiries from students who wish to spend the summer in a laboratory on MSU's East Lansing campus doing research.
+Faculty of the Department of Pharmacology and Toxicology enthusiastically welcome inquiries from undergraduate students.
 There is no formal application process.
-Instead, interested students can browse the faculty pages on this website and those with whom they would like to work, and whose research programs encompass the student’s own interests..
+Instead, interested students can browse our People directory and those with whom they would like to work, and whose research programs encompass the student’s own interests.
 First contact should be via e-mail, accompanied by a brief letter of intent, including their reasons for applying to that particular faculty member, and a resume.